Doing Missions When Dying Is Gain

 Now that’s exactly what I think Colossians 1:24 means.
 Jesus dies and he suffers for people all over the world in every nation.
 Then he is buried and, according to the Scriptures, raised on the third day.
 Then he ascends into heaven where he reigns over the world.
 And he leaves a work to be done.

-Paul’s self understanding of his mission is that there is one thing lacking in the sufferings of Jesus.
-The love offering of Christ is to be presented in person through missionaries to the peoples for whom he died.
-And Paul says, “I do this in my sufferings.
-In my sufferings I complete what is lacking in the sufferings of Christ.”
+Paul’s self-understanding of his mission is that there is one thing lacking in the sufferings of Jesus: the love offering of Christ is to be presented in person through missionaries to the peoples for whom he died.
+And Paul says he does this in his sufferings.
+“In my sufferings I complete what is lacking in the sufferings of Christ.”
 Which means that Christ intends for the Great Commission to be a presentation to the nations of the sufferings of his cross through the sufferings of his people.
 That’s the way it will be finished.
 If you sign up for the Great Commission, that’s what you sign up for.

-Raymond Lull, 12th century oriental scholar and Muslim missionary, retires and comes back to Italy.
-He does his oriental language thing for a while but eventually quits and begins to ask, “What am I doing?
+I have one other small parenthesis about J. Oswald Sanders.
+At 89 years old, he said, “I’ve written a book a year since I was seventy.”
+Eighteen books after seventy!
+There are people in my church and all over America abandoning productive life at 65 and dying on the golf course, when they ought to be laying their lives down among the Muslims like Raymond Lull, who was a twelfth-century Oriental scholar and Muslim missionary.
+As he grew old he thought, “What am I doing?
 I’m going to die here in Italy.
-Why not die in Algeria across the Mediterranean?”
-And so, knowing that’s what it will cost him to preach publicly, he gets on a boat at 80-something years of age and crosses the Mediterranean.
-He stays underground a while encouraging the church, and then he decides this as good a time as any.
-So he stands up and preaches, and they kill him.
+Why not die in Algeria across the Mediterranean preaching the gospel?”
+And so, knowing that’s what it would cost him to preach publicly, he got on a boat at eighty-something years of age and crossed the Mediterranean.
+He stayed underground a while encouraging the church, and then he decided it was as good a time as any.
+So he stood up and preached, and they killed him.
 What a way to go!

-The Prize is Satisfying
+The Prize Is Satisfying

 Twenty-seven Jesuits, fifteen friars, and five secular clergy did manage to evade the order of banishment.
 It was not until April 1617 that the first martyrdoms of Europeans took place, a Jesuit and a Franciscan being beheaded at Omura at that time, and a Dominican and an Augustinian a little later in the same area.
 Every kind of cruelty was practiced on the pitiable victims of the persecution.
 Crucifixion was the method usually employed in the case of Japanese Christians.
 On one occasion 70 Japanese at Yedo were crucified upside down at low water and were drowned as the tide came in.